Renew A Comodo SSL Certificate

 - To maintain accurate validation records

-Currently, the max lifespan for an SSL certificate is 2 years, but the browsers have indicated they support an even shorter lifespan.
+Currently, the max lifespan for an SSL certificate is 1 year.

 How do I renew my Comodo SSL Certificate?

 Renewal of your Comodo certificate is easy.
 If you're already a customer, we will send you email notifications.
 If not, you can check your certificate details by clicking the padlock icon and checking your certificate details.
-If you're within three months of your expiration date, you can renew.
+If you're within one month of your expiration date, you can renew.
 Simply shop for an SSL certificate like you normally would, and we'll handle the rest.

 When do I renew my Comodo SSL certificate?